James Angus MacKinnon: Early life

 James Agnus MacKinnon was in Port Elgin, Ontario, on October 4, 1881, to James MacKinnon and Margaret Tolmie MacKinnon, both of Scottish descent.

+After acquiring an education, he taught school in Ontario and Alberta, after his move there.

+He worked as a reporter for the Edmonton Bulletin, owned by Liberal politician Frank Oliver.
+In 1911 he went into the insurance business and held directorships in several large corporations.

+Edmonton's Mackinnon Ravine is named after him.

 Political life

 MacKinnon was first elected to the House of Commons of Canada representing the riding of Edmonton West in the 1935 federal election.
+Amid the Social Credit wave that occurred that year, he was the sole Liberal elected in Alberta.
+He was re-elected in 1940 and 1945.

-A Liberal, he was re-elected in 1940 and 1945.
-He held many cabinet positions in the cabinets of William Lyon Mackenzie King and Louis Stephen St-Laurent including Minister without Portfolio, Minister of Trade and Commerce, Minister of National Revenue (Acting), Minister of Fisheries, and Minister of Mines and Resources.
-As Minister of Trade and Commerce during the Second World War, MacKinnon strove to orient Canadian trade policy towards Latin America when the war cut off many Canadian markets.
+He was named to Mackenzie's cabinet in 1939, at first as Minister without Portfolio.
+As MP, he held many cabinet positions in the cabinets of William Lyon Mackenzie King and Louis Stephen St-Laurent including Minister of Trade and Commerce, Minister of National Revenue (Acting), Minister of Fisheries, and Minister of Mines and Resources.
+As Minister of Trade and Commerce during the Second World War, MacKinnon strove to orient Canadian trade policy towards Latin America when the war cut off many markets from Canadian exports.

 He did not seek re-election to the House in the 1949 election.
 He was appointed to the Senate of Canada representing the senatorial division of Edmonton, Alberta.
 From 1949 to 1950, while a senator, he was a minister without portfolio in the cabinet of Louis St-Laurent.

-MacKinnon died in office in 1958.
+While serving as senator, MacKinnon died in 1958.